The Community Partnership

 Next Previous

-Formerly the site of a neglected and vacant half-empty retail strip center, the new headquarters for The Community Partnership (TCP) brings their mission to the heart of the communities they serve.
-A new commercial anchor, the project reinvigorates the corridors of First and Kennedy Street, bringing increased safety, aesthetics, foot traffic, and economic benefit to the Brightwood Park neighborhood.
+Formerly the site of a neglected and vacant half-empty retail strip center, the new headquarters for The Community Partnership for the Prevention of Homelessness (TCP) brings their mission to the heart of the communities they serve.
+As a new commercial anchor, the project reinvigorates the corridors of First and Kennedy Street, bringing increased safety, aesthetics, foot traffic, and economic benefit to the Brightwood Park neighborhood.